Spyderisk/.github/profile/README.md

 All our work is published and maintained under open licenses - software source code, ontologies, domain model database, online training, documentation, and academic papers.
-The Spyderisk Open Project was founded by the University of Southampton, England, but we welcome all collaborators and contributors.
+The Spyderisk Open Project was founded by the University of Southampton in England, but we welcome all collaborators and contributors.
 You can contact us at [team@spyderisk.org](mailto://team@spyderisk.org).

 ## Who is Spyderisk for?